cs481-ekh/s22-energy/README.md

 In order to run this application you must have this software installed:
 </p>

-- JDK 17+ (Make sure your jDK is greater than 17 or the project wont run)
+- JDK 17+ (Make sure your JDK is greater than 17 or the project wont run)
 - Node Package Manager/NodeJS 12+ (Install latest NodeJS for ease of use)

 <p>